Harout Barin looms large in the London antique carpet scene. Sarah Gubbins takes up the thread.

 Coming from four generations of carpet restorers, Harout has worked in London since 1976 providing specialist carpet expertise and services at the highest level.

 Harout welcomes me with tea and begins to explain his journey into the carpet restoration business.
 "My parents owned a farm in central Anatolia.
 In winter, temperatures dropped as low as -20C, and farming ceased to exist.
 So, during the wintertime the whole village weaved and produced rugs."
 He gestures around the room.
-There isn't a bare wall in the workshop; stacked rugs, rolled carpets, hanging tapestries and shelves of bundled colored wool.
-"As a child, even when I was in the cradle I was surrounded by these colors".
+There isn't a bare wall in the workshop; stacked rugs, rolled carpets, hanging tapestries and shelves of bundled coloured wool.
+"As a child, even when I was in the cradle I was surrounded by these colours".

 Harout's family moved to Istanbul and opened a carpet restoration business there.
 While he studied, his parents made sure that he also learned the family trade.
 In 1976, after finishing his studies, Harout came to London and gained experience working for a number of prestigious international carpet dealers in Berkley Square and Mayfair.
 There he expanded his knowledge of European carpets and refined his craft.
 In 1983, he was ready to establish his own business - working with auction houses, dealers, insurance companies and private clients.